davidxuang/FluentIcons/README.md

 </Window>
 ```

 Markup extension classes have been added since version 1.1.242.
 These extensions will bind their `FlowDirection` to that of the parent control, except `FluentIconSourceExtension`/`SymbolIconSourceExtension` on (non-Uno) UWP where `IXamlServiceProvider` is not available.
-They are moved to a child namespace since version.
+They are moved to a child namespace since version 1.3.

 ### MAUI